nathanael-thms/php-deploykit/README.md

 - rsync (required for automatic migration to symlink deployment; installed on most Linux distributions)
 - git (required for symlink deployment; in classical mode you can disable `git pull`, but then there is no automated way to retrieve code)
 - SSH (if you use it for git cloning; installed on most Linux distributions)
+- python3 (required for the webhook listener; installed on most Linux distributions)

 All scripts use `/bin/bash`; although present on most Linux distributions, ensure it is installed.